sap-tutorials/Tutorials/tutorials/vora-tools-getting-started/vora-tools-getting-started.md

     ```
     > Spark SQL supports operating on a variety of data sources.
 Registering a table allows you to run SQL queries over its data.

-5. Run the following command to make sure you don’t have the `CUSTOMER_TEXT` table already created on your Vora engine.
+5. Run the following command to make sure you don't have the `CUSTOMER_TEXT` table already created on your Vora engine.
     ```sql
     DROP TABLE CUSTOMER_TEXT;
     ```